 Visiting London on a budget: Save the hop-on/hop-off bus

-Quickest way to save you £20?
+Quickest way to save £20?
 Don’t go on one of those hop-on/hop-off busses.
-Absolutely not worth it (in my opinion).
+Absolutely not worth it (in my humble opinion).
 Yes ok, you get a running commentary in your language, but at the end of the day you will just sit in exactly the same traffic jam as all the regular London busses.
 Just at a much higher price.

 Alternatively you could take bus route 15 from Trafalgars Square to the Tower of London or bus route 9 from Trafalgars Square to Royal Albert Hall.
 Both of these pass some more sights and both are regularly served by the iconic Routemaster busses (the ones with the open platform in the back), so it is sometimes worth to let one bus pass and wait for the next.